-For Travel Assistance Benefit purposes, Participants must be under age 70 and enrolled in a health benefit designed to be the first payer of claims before the Travel Assistance Benefit (such as the Plan's Medical Benefit).
-For a Dependent child to be eligible for the Travel Assistance Benefit, he or she must be unmarried and traveling with the Benefits-Eligible Retiree or Benefits-Eligible LTD Participant.
+For Travel Assistance Benefit purposes, Participants must be under age 70 and enrolled in a health benefit designed to be the first payer of claims (such as the Plan's Medical Benefit) before the Travel Assistance Benefit.
+For a Dependent child to be eligible for the Travel Assistance Benefit, the Dependent child must be unmarried and traveling with the Benefits-Eligible Employee.
 The Travel Assistance Benefit is only for travel on university business that is approved in advance by the International Programs office.